Skip to main content

 default:"None"

 Optional JSON for recurring commitments.
-Keys: frequency, interval, end_date
+Keys: frequency, interval, end_date.

 mode